oxcened/phone-js/packages/core/README.md

 Yarn workspaces does many things:

-- It links npm packages contained in the workspaces.
+- It links npm packages contained in the monorepo.
 This enables us to have a great DX, as we can run all the packages in development mode at the same time and see how they behave together as we code.
 - It provides CLI commands that are very useful to manage monorepos.
 For instance, the `yarn build` script of this project runs `yarn workspaces foreach -pt run build`, which builds all the packages in the monorepo based on the